 Good preparation can maximise your opportunities at job fairs.
 Stand out from the crowd using these six steps to improve your chances of finding a job.

-Employment events are highly popular for job hunters, although job seekers need to ensure they maximise their opportunities when meeting recruitment agencies and potential employers.
-Expatica’s International Job Fair can be a successful way to get hired, so make sure you prepare in advance to ensure you’re one of the lucky candidates.
+Job fairs and career expos are popular events for job hunters, although job seekers need to ensure they maximize their opportunities when meeting recruitment agencies and potential employers.
+A job fair can be a great place to boost your profile while meeting fellow professionals in your field, so make sure you prepare in advance to ensure you’re one of the lucky candidates.

-1. Do plenty of thorough research
+1. Do plenty of research

-Large recruitment events often provide a list of exhibitors and speakers that will be present on the day of the fair.
+Large job fairs often provide a list of exhibitors and speakers that will be present on the day of the fair.
 Make sure you study this list and visit their websites to get a better picture of who they are, what they are offering, if it’s suitable for you, what type of candidates they are looking for, and perhaps prepare a few key questions you would like to ask them on the day.

 There will be many companies present at the event and not all will be suitable for your career path.
-Optimise your fair time by preparing a list of which stands you would like to visit and rule out those that do not suit your expertise or experience.
+Optimize your fair time by preparing a list of which stands you would like to visit and rule out those that do not suit your expertise or experience.
 In doing so, your time will be more focused, allowing more time to talk to the companies that matter to you.

-2. Prepare your Curriculum Vitae (CV)
+2. Prepare your curriculum vitae

 3. Make the most of the networking opportunity